MFA Factor Sequencing

 - After entering their ID and clicking Next, the end user must authenticate with one or more factors that have been configured by their admin as part of the sign on policy.

-- The end user can also select other factors in the sequence to authenticate via the factors listed in the drop-down menu.
+- The end user can also select other factors in the sequence to authenticate using the factors listed in the dropdown menu.